needle-mirror/com.unity.xr.openxr/Documentation~/features.md

 ### Intercepting OpenXR function calls

-To intercept OpenXR function calls, override `OpenXRFeature.xrGetInstanceProcAddr`.
+To intercept OpenXR function calls, override `OpenXRFeature.HookGetInstanceProcAddr`.
 Returning a different function pointer allows intercepting any OpenXR method.
-For an example, see `InterceptCreateSessionExt`.
+For an example, see the `Intercept Feature` sample.

+### Calling OpenXR functions from a feature

+To call an OpenXR function within a feature you first need to retreive a pointer to the function.
+To do this use the `OpenXRFeature.xrGetInstanceProcAddr` function pointer to request a pointer to the function you want to call.
+Using  `OpenXRFeature.xrGetInstanceProcAddr` to retrieve the function pointer ensures that any intercepted calls set up by features using `OpenXRFeature.HookGetInstanceProcAddr` will be included.

 ### Providing a Unity subsystem implementation

 `OpenXRFeature` provides several XR Loader callbacks where you can manage the lifecycle of Unity subsystems.
-For an example meshing subsystem feature, see the `MeshingTeapotExt` example (and the package sample that corresponds with it).
+For an example meshing subsystem feature, see the `Meshing Subsystem Feature` sample.

 Note that a `UnitySubsystemsManifest.json` file is required in order for Unity to discover any subsystems you define.
 At the moment, there are several restrictions around this file: